iChris/chrisennsdotcom/src/posts/an-hour-with-dallas-schoo-the-edges-guitar-tech.md

 ---
-title: 'An Hour with Dallas Schoo - The Edge''s Guitar Tech'
+title: "An Hour with Dallas Schoo - The Edge''s Guitar Tech"
 date: 2018-07-19
 draft: false
 tags:
-    - U2
-    - The Edge
-    - guitar
     - blog
 ---

 An hour of delicious nuggets of guitar and U2 nerdery with The Edge's guitar tech.
 Watching Dallas Schoo nerd out about guitars is great.
 Having it be The Edge's guitars and amps is pure heaven.